Board Approved District Policies update pending

 1b.
 Technology Needs Assessments

 This section identifies and explains the technology assessment process that is used to drive acquisitions and deployment of technology resources.
-What assessments is your district using to make decisions regarding the needs for purchase of computers, software, and other technology resources and services?
+What assessments is your district using to make decisions regarding the needs for the purchase of computers, software, and other technology resources and services?
 What target groups are surveyed and how often?
 How does the data collected influence planning for future use of resources, and acquisition of new technologies?

 1b.
 Technology Needs Assessments

 This response identifies and explains the technology assessment process that is used to drive decisions made by the technology planning committee.
 Quality district-wide technology needs assessments are completed yearly and are aligned with district-wide school improvement criteria, plans, and progress reports.